Oneness-Family School was our support network from the very first day of school.

 Hands-on, student-led, and interdisciplinary learning in traditional core academics, STEM, the arts, languages, civics, conflict resolution, and community service foster nimble and collaborative thinkers, creators, builders, and leaders.

-Our Montessori-inspired, developmentally-appropriate approach to learning meets the academic, social, and emotional needs of our students at every age and stage: early childhood, elementary, middle school, and high school.
+Our Montessori developmentally-appropriate approach to learning meets the academic, social, and emotional needs of our students at every age and stage, from age 2 through grade 12.

 Our small class sizes and student-centered teaching for all grade levels contribute to high academic achievement and social-emotional development as a solid foundation for future success.